DamonMohammadbagher/ETWProcessMon2/README.md

 ### Videos:
 Note: i will make video for "ETWProcessMon2" soon.

-this Video is for (Version 1), ETWProcessMon.exe v1 download link: https://github.com/DamonMohammadbagher/ETWNetMonv3/ ):
+this Video is for (Version 1), ETWProcessMon.exe v1 download & (step by step with details) => https://github.com/DamonMohammadbagher/ETWNetMonv3/

 Video [3], [Video-3 of Chapter15-Part2]: (video is about C# + ETW vs Process Hollowing, DInvoke (syscall),Loading dll/functions from Memory,Classic-RemoteThreadInjection)